 3. What was the easiest part of MRT to teach?

 “One of the first modules I learned was ‘Hunt the Good Stuff.’
 A module designed to augment optimism and fight the negativity bias we all possess.
 I had just received a life-altering email and because of the place I was in, the material saved me from self-loathing and catastrophizing.
 No joke.
 The planets aligned for me that day.”

 What was the hardest?

 “The most difficult module, for me initially, was entitled ‘Problem Solving.’
-Due to the emotional and relational nature of the news I received I was transferring so much of me into the training and thus became unable to objectivize the problem sufficiently to really listen and face my circumstances.
+Due to the emotional and relational nature of the news I received, I was transferring so much of me into the training and thus became unable to objectivize the problem sufficiently to really listen and face my circumstances.
 Now, eight years later, I can share what I have learned and do a much better job at teaching that portion of the training.
-Practice has made me a better learner and teacher.”
+The practice has made me a better learner and teacher.”